lookitscook/scheduled-content/README.md

 ## Settings

 - **Default URL** will be used when no other content is schedule for this time.
 Required.
+- **Google Calendar ID** the ID of the publicly shared Google Calendar.
 - **Google Sheet ID** the ID of the publicly published Google Sheet.
 - **Scrollable?** determines whether scrollbars may be displayed on the scheduled content.